cca/equella_scripts/retention/readme.md

 1. (Optional) Add collection and user info each items file, `node embeddata.js -f items-*.json`
 1. Run and download the "Graduated Student Home Emails" report in Workday then convert it to JSON
     1. Conversion is easiest with python [csvkit](https://csvkit.readthedocs.io/en/latest/) `in2csv report.xlsx > emails.csv; csvjson emails.csv > emails.json`
-    1. The report has Username, Student, Primary Home Email Address, and Current Employee? columns and the JSON should be an array of objects with those keys e.g. `[{"Username": "ephetteplace", "Student": "Eric Phetteplace", "Primary Home Email Address": "email@example.com", "Current Employee?": true}]`
+    1. The report has Username, Student, Home Email Address, Current Employee?, and Work Email Address columns and the JSON should be an array of objects with those keys e.g. `[{"Username": "ephetteplace", "Student": "Eric Phetteplace", "Home Email Address": "email@example.com", "Current Employee?": true, "Work Email Address": "ephetteplace@cca.edu"}]`
 1. Reach out to item owners with instructions on downloading their works, `node contact -f items-1.json -e email.json` (see notes below about email configuration)
     1. The script logs to stdout, so realistically we run it like `node contact -f data/items-1.json -e email.json | tee -a data/log.txt` so we can record the logs
     1. Repeat this step for each "chunk" of items